The Fun New Cat Book for Cat Lovers:

 The first edition of In Defense of Cats! was published online in August 2011 and is available for purchase at Amazon's Kindle Store as a downloadable eBook for your computer, laptop, computer tablet, smartphone or Kindle device.
 The Kindle reading application is free to download and very user-friendly.

-* Both also include the free Kindle software application for any computer and a few free complete Kindle books such as Aesop's Fables, Pride and Prejudice, and Treasure Island (but those books could vary).
+* Both also include the free Kindle software application for any computer and a few free complete Kindle books.
 Try it out, it's really fun and easy technology!

 Inspiration for Writing In Defense of Cats!

 Author Janette Noelle Dean originally wrote the poem on a beautiful day in Los Angeles in response to negative comments about cats that she had heard through the years.
 Her aim with the book is to defend cats and cat behavior with humor by sharing the habits and experiences of domestic cats while showing concern for endangered wild cats as well.